Lahodak/SetlistManager/README.md

 # SetlistManager
-App for managing and creating new setlist based on a collection of songs.
+App for managing and creating setlists based on a collection of songs.

 # Features:
 - Creation of setlists